Achievable logoAchievable logo

 Head & shoulders top formation opportunity

-A head & shoulders bottom formation is basically an upside version of a top formation:
+A head & shoulders bottom formation is essentially the upside-down version of the top formation:

 Head & shoulders bottom formation

-Chartists watch the market for the initial stages of head & shoulders formations:
+Chartists watch for the early stage of a head & shoulders bottom formation:

 Head & shoulders bottom formation start